 If you are vegan, you obviously don’t want to take any of the proteins above, but pea protein may be a good option for you.
 Pea protein comes from peas, as the name suggests.

 Pea protein is not a complete protein, but it is very easy to digest, just like egg protein.
-Of course, you won’t get as marked results for muscle growth and recovery as you would with complete protein, but it’s still a solid choice for vegan athletes.
+Of course, you won’t get as marked of results for muscle growth and recovery as you would with a complete protein, but it’s still a solid choice for vegan athletes.

 Collagen protein is the most abundant protein in the human body: found in the skin, bones, and connective tissues.

 Collagen is not a complete protein on its own, but it can be made complete by adding tryptophan.
 Collagen is also very easy to digest, which is something to consider when you are thinking about the benefits of collagen protein vs whey protein.

 But there are so many other benefits of collagen protein for athletes that put it head and shoulders above other protein options.

 Studies show that collagen is fantastically effective for wound healing, bone strength, and joint pain.
 Making sure wounds heal quickly, bones stay robust, and joint pain is kept to a minimum are all vital for athletes.

 Supplementing with collagen also protects the integrity of your ligaments and tendons and reduces the risk of musculoskeletal injury, making collagen ideal for sports injury prevention.

 The best way to consume collagen

 There are many sources of collagen that you can choose from, but not all of them are created equal.
 To get the most benefit from collagen protein for athletes, you want to choose a source that is high in quality.